-^{}Fee schedule is based on HHAC funding Architectural Services
+Fee schedule is based on HHAC funding Architectural Services

-APPENDIX M

-Vendor Assurance of No Conflict of Interest or Detrimental Effect
+Appendix M - Vendor Assurance of No Conflict of Interest or Detrimental Effect

-The Vendor/ Applicant offering to provide services pursuant to this [RFP/ CONTRACT], as a contractor, joint venture contractor, subcontractor, or consultant, attests that its performance of the services outlined in this [RFP/ CONTRACT] does not and will not create a conflict of interest with nor position the Vendor/ Applicant to breach any other contract currently in force with the State of New York.
+The Applicant offering to provide services pursuant to this Homeless Housing and Assistance Corporation ("HHAC") RFP, as a contractor, joint venture contractor, subcontractor, or consultant, attests that its performance of the services outlined in this RFP does not and will not create a conflict of interest with nor position the Applicant to breach any other contract currently in force with the State of New York.

-Furthermore, the Vendor/ Applicant attests that it will not act in any manner that is detrimental to any State project on which the Vendor/ Applicant is rendering services.
-Specifically, the Vendor/ Applicant attests that:
+Furthermore, the Applicant attests that it will not act in any manner that is detrimental to any State or HHAC project on which the Applicant is rendering services.
+Specifically, the Applicant attests that:

-- The fulfillment of obligations by the Vendor/ Applicant, as proposed in the response, does not violate any existing contracts or agreements between the Vendor/ Applicant and the State: - 2.
-The fulfillment of obligations by the Vendor/ Applicant, as proposed in the response, does not and will not create any conflict of interest, or perception thereof, with any current role or responsibility that the Vendor/ Applicant has with regard to any existing contracts or agreements between the Vendor/ Applicant and the State; - 3.
-The fulfillment of obligations by the Vendor/ Applicant, as proposed in the response, does not and will not compromise the Vendor/ Applicant's ability to carry out its obligations under any existing contracts between the Vendor/ Applicant and the State; - 4.
-The fulfillment of any other contractual obligations that the Vendor/ Applicant has with the State will not affect or influence its ability to perform under any contract with the State resulting from this [RFP/ CONTRACT]; - 5.
-During the negotiation and execution of any contract resulting from this [RFP/CONTRACT], the Vendor/ Applicant will not knowingly take any action or make any decision which creates a potential for conflict of interest or might cause a detrimental impact to the State as a whole including, but not limited to, any action or decision to divert resources from one State project to another; - 6.
-In fulfilling obligations under each of its State contracts, including any contract which results from this [RFP/ CONTRACT], the Vendor/ Applicant will act in accordance with the terms of each of its State contracts and will not knowingly take any action or make any decision which might cause a detrimental impact to the State as a whole including, but not limited to, any action or decision to divert resources from one State project to another; - 7.
-No former officer or employee of the State who is now employed by the Vendor/ Applicant, nor any former officer or employee of the Vendor/ Applicant who is now employed by the State, has played a role with regard to the administration of this contract procurement in a manner that may violate section 73(8)(a) of the State Ethics Law; and - 8.
-The Vendor/ Applicant has not and shall not offer to any employee, member or director of the State any gift, whether in the form of money, service, loan, travel, entertainment, hospitality, thing or promise, or in any other form, under circumstances in which it could reasonably be inferred that the gift was intended to influence said employee, member or director, or could reasonably be expected to influence said employee, member or director, in the performance of the official duty of said employee, member or director or was intended as a reward for any official action on the part of said employee, member or director.
+- The fulfillment of obligations by the Applicant, as proposed in the RFP response, does not violate any existing contracts or agreements between the Vendor/ Applicant and the State or HHAC; - 2.
+The fulfillment of obligations by the Applicant, as proposed in the RFP response, does not and will not create any conflict of interest, or perception thereof, with any current role or responsibility that the Applicant has with regard to any existing contracts or agreements between the Applicant and the State or HHAC; - 3.
+The fulfillment of obligations by the Applicant, as proposed in the RFP response, does not and will not compromise the Applicant's ability to carry out its obligations under any existing contracts between the Applicant and the State or HHAC; - 4.
+The fulfillment of any other contractual obligations that the Applicant has with the State or HHAC will not affect or influence its ability to perform under any contract with the State resulting from this RFP; - 5.
+During the negotiation and execution of any contract resulting from this RFP, the Applicant will not knowingly take any action or make any decision which creates a potential for conflict of interest or might cause a detrimental impact to the State or HHAC as a whole including, but not limited to, any action or decision to divert resources from one State or HHAC project to another; - 6.
+In fulfilling obligations under each of its State contracts, including any contract which results from this RFP, the Applicant will act in accordance with the terms of each of its State or HHAC contracts and will not knowingly take any action or make any decision which might cause a detrimental impact to the State or HHAC as a whole including, but not limited to, any action or decision to divert resources from one State or HHAC project to another; - 7.
+No former officer or employee of the State who is now employed by the Applicant, nor any former officer or employee of the Applicant who is now employed by the State, has played a role with regard to the administration of this contract procurement in a manner that may violate section 73(8)(a) of the State Ethics Law; and - 8.
+The Applicant has not and shall not offer to any employee, member or director of the State any gift, whether in the form of money, service, loan, travel, entertainment, hospitality, thing or promise, or in any other form, under circumstances in which it could reasonably be inferred that the gift was intended to influence said employee, member or director, or could reasonably be expected to influence said employee, member or director, in the performance of the official duty of said employee, member or director or was intended as a reward for any official action on the part of said employee, member or director.